pierreguillot/FTS/docs/REVERSE_ENGINEERING.md

 Looking up how JUCE handles the `effCanDo` in *juce_VST_Wrapper.cpp*, we see that it really takes the `ptr` argument as string and compares it to values like `bypass`, `sendVstEvents` and `hasCockosExtensions`.
 Bingo!

+If we do *not* sort the output, we notice that after the plugin has been created with opcode `0` is run (only) at the very beginning, when the plugin is initialised.
+On the other hand, opcode `1` is run (only) at the very end.
+So, these seem to be some initialisation/deinitialisation opcodes for the plugin.
+`effOpen` and `effClose` look like likely candidates.

 ## inserting the plugin